Parliamentary Debate 5 March: "Desist from High-Rise High-Density Zone Planning"

 Anyone who's studied science or the natural world knows that there are limits, thresholds and constraints to any growth.
 More of the same does not guarantee more of the benefits, without fallouts.
 While immigration has been beneficial and welcome, now our cities, economy, jobs market, infrastructure demands and natural systems are straining under our population overload.
 Bigger is not necessarily better!
 Nothing can be filled forever without experiencing internal pressure, or the fallouts from spill-overs.
 The benefits we had in the past from high immigration are now forcing job losses, unaffordable housing, the extinction of iconic wildlife species, overloaded infrastructure, higher costs of living and lower living standards.

-the one being ignored, concluded that ongoing immigration to Australia would benefit the immigrants, and capital owners – and little for the general public! he research of the Productivity Commission confirms the findings of many previous studies -- that the overall economic impact of migration is very small, but probably positive.
+The 2006 Productivity Report, the one being ignored, concluded that ongoing immigration to Australia would benefit the immigrants, and capital owners – and little for the general public! he research of the Productivity Commission confirms the findings of many previous studies -- that the overall economic impact of migration is very small, but probably positive.
 And that the benefits mainly accrue to the migrants themselves.

 Actually, per capita wealth growth has largely stagnated in Australia!
 There is a much greater gap between the well-off, and a growing poverty problem in our country.